Remote sales of firearms

 Licensed Washington dealers are not required to collect Washington use tax on:

 transfers between private parties or other unlicensed persons

-- keep documentation showing transfer is between unlicensed parties
+- dealers must maintain documentation relating to transfers between unlicensed parties

 firearms delivered outside of Washington

 - see online information about reporting

 If the licensed Washington dealer charges its own fee to transfer the firearm or perform a background check, these fees are subject to B&O tax under the service and other activities classification.
 Retail sales tax is not due on these fees if the documentation shows the fees separately.

 The licensed Washington dealer must keep any documentation outlined above for a period of four years plus the current year.